-3.2.4 Development consistent with the Land Use Plan
+3.2.4 Development consistent with the scheme

-PDA assessable development is consistent with the Land Use Plan if:
+PDA assessable development is consistent with the scheme if:

 - a. the development complies with all relevant PDA-wide development criteria, zone intent, precinct provisions and precinct plan; or - b. the development does not comply with one or more of the aspects of the PDA-wide development criteria, zone intents, precinct provisions or precinct plan but: - i. the development does not conflict with the PDA vision; and - there are sufficient grounds to justify the approval of the development despite the non compliance with the PDA-wide development criteria, zone intents, precinct plan or the precinct provisions.